-Table 3-3-2: Permissive Uses between of the APO Noise Contour Sub-area een the 65 DNL and 75 DNL contours
+Table 3-3-2: Permissive Uses betw een the 65 DNL and 75 DNL contours

+of the APO Noise Contour Sub-are a

 Uses APO Use-specific Standard ^[1]

+AGRICULTURE AND ANIMAL-RELATED ^[2] -

 FOOD, BEVERAGE AND INDOOR

 ENTERTAINMENT ^[2]

-Hotel or motel Construction shall provide 10 decibels extra noise reduction over the industry average for similar structures.
-The establishment shall have airport hazard insurance.
+Construction shall provide 10 decibels extra

+noise reduction over the industry average

+Hotel or motel for similar structures.

+The establishment shall have airport hazard

+insurance.

 MOTOR VEHICLE-RELATED ^[2]

 OFFICES AND SERVICES ^[3]

 RETAIL SALES ^[2]

 Airport Private airport runways or taxiways only

 Other TRANSPORTATION ^[2]

 Natural Resource Extraction Mining only

-Other MANUFACTURING, FABRICATION, AND ASSEMBLY ^[2]
+Other MANUFACTURING, FABRICATION,

+AND ASSEMBLY ^[2]

 TELECOMMUNICATIONS, TOWERS, AND Solar energy generation subject to Glint and

 UTILITIES Glare Study per FAA

-WHOLESALING AND STORAGE ^[2] Start Staar, per 17 at
+WHOLESALING AND STORAGE ^[2]

-Accessory Uses
+Accessory Uses 19

 Animal keeping

 Parking of more than 2 truck tractors and

 2 semitrailers for more than 2 hours

 Parking of non-commercial vehicle

 Parking of recreational vehicle, boat,

 and/or recreational trailer

 Temporary Uses

 Park-ride-lot facility, temporary

-[1] In addition to any Use-specific Standards reference [2] All or "Other" (if stated in this table) uses in this c
+[1] In addition to any Use-specific Standards reference ced in Table 4-2-1.